Are you wondering if you should join the Guild? Are you a new member? Or maybe you’re a long-time member in need of a few quick answers.

 According to The Animation Guild’s Constitution and By-Laws, dues are based upon the minimum weekly journeyman rate of the classification in which the member is or was most recently employed as of the first day of the quarter in which such dues are due and payable.
-Dues for each fiscal quarter shall be payable in advance at the Business Office on or before the tenth day of the quarter.
+Dues for each fiscal quarter shall be payable in advance at the TAG office on or before the 10th day of the quarter.
 Members must keep up to date as to the status of their account.
 The fiscal quarters shall begin January 1, April 1, July 1 and October 1.
 Find your journeyman rate here.

 You can pay your dues in-person at the Guild office, send your check via mail, or submit a payment online.
 Dues payments are accepted via cash, check, or money order at the Guild office during regular business hours, Monday through Friday 8:30 a.m. to 5 p.m.
-We currently do not accept credit card payments at the office, but can accept payments via credit cards or bank account transfers through the online payment system: https://animationguild.org/dues/ (Please note that due to the pandemic, we are currently NOT accepting in-person payments.)
+We currently do not accept credit card payments at the office, but can accept payments via credit cards or bank account transfers through the online payment system: https://animationguild.org/dues/

 Usually studios don’t give us your personal email address when sending information about new hires, and until we have input your personal email address, you will not be able to register for an account.
-Some studios do not provide the last 4 digits of your social security number, so you may have a temporary number assigned.
-Email email@example.com to provide us with your email address and last 4 digits of your SSN, and we will let you know if you need to use the temporary assigned number to register for the account.
+Some studios do not provide the last four digits of your social security number (SSN), so you may have a temporary number assigned.
+Email email@example.com to provide us with your email address and last four digits of your SSN, and we will let you know if you need to use the temporary assigned number to register for the account.
 You don’t need to remember it, since it’s only used to get you into the system for the first time.
 After that you will log in using your email address and the password you choose in the registration process.

 Any questions regarding the MPI Health Plans should be directed to MPI staff.
 Visit their website at www.mpiphp.org or call 855-ASK-4MPI.

-The best way to get started is to go to the 401(k) Quickstart page on the Animation Guild website.
+The best way to get started is to go to the 401(k) Quickstart page on The Animation Guild website.
 Follow the instructions there and complete and return the 401(k) form.
 The fastest way to submit a completed form is to scan and email it to firstname.lastname@example.org.
 For changes to paycheck deferrals, or restarting contributions if you have switched seasons, switched shows, or switched employers, please use the Enrollment/Change form available on our website.
 For more information, click here.